-Hanoi was our first city we visited for our one week in Vietnam and it did not disappoint!
+Hanoi was our first city we visited for on our one week in Vietnam itinerary and it did not disappoint!
 The hustle and bustle, the crazy streets and the friendly people made us fall absolutely in love with Vietnam.
 Our main goal was to visit Ha Long Bay the following morning after we arrived.
 Unfortunately there was a storm and we could no longer visit.
 So instead we spent our days wandering the streets of Hanoi, exploring, eating, and drinking.
 We tried Pho at Pho 10 and then Bun Cha at another little restaurant.

 We spoiled ourselves with massages, and continued drinking all the Bia Hoi.
 Then we would wander the streets some more.
 Every hour we spent in Vietnam we got more confident crossing the streets with our motto, “Walk with confidence” which is the advice our lady at reception gave us.

 Hanoi to Hue

 On our last day in Hanoi, the hotel allowed us to stay a few hours before we caught our Train to Hue.
 We got to the station early and jumped on board and met our room mates for the night.
 The train ride was an experience and luckily we only had one incident where a conductor came in and looked around.
 Luckily one of our new friends was awake and the conductor left the cabin.
 Make sure you lock your bags up or keep them close by you on the bed!

 Calypso Suites – If you stay here then you will probably meet Lucy, she was the real MVP of Calypso Suites!
 We had amazing 5 Star service on a $30US per night budget.
 This hotel was definitely the best we stayed at and we concluded it was the staff that made our experience great.